 The young albino redwood rolled into the meadow awaiting planting at the new site.

-A close up view of the albino foliage while the tree was still in the pot.
-This albino chimeric redwood was selected for its basal albino characteristics that resemble natural occurring albino redwoods found in the wild.
+A close-up view of the albino foliage while the tree was still in the pot.
+This albino chimeric redwood was selected for its basal albino characteristics that resemble naturally occurring albino redwoods found in the wild.

 Westminster Woods Teacher Naturalist Ben Dambach (pictured left) helps prepare the planting site with a fellow coworker who wished to remain anonymous.
 Kids and insiders at the camp know Ben by his nickname 'T-Rex’

 David Salomon who's also another camp Teacher Naturalist with Westminster Woods poses with Ben Dambach after the tree's successful planting.
 David also known by his camp name ‘Redwing’ hopes to turn this small meadow into a learning area where guests can be taught about the redwood forest ecosystem.